01.22.26

 It’s possible your carrier may require you to get a new SIM if you want to change from a prepaid plan to a postpaid one, or vice versa.
 Contact your service provider to find out details.

 To avoid roaming charges while traveling internationally, you can buy a SIM card or activate an eSIM for a local provider when you arrive in your destination country.
 The cost will vary; do some research before your trip to learn about reliable services and what they charge.
-If you travel outside your home country frequently, having an eSIM makes this even easier — no need to go to a store, you just activate online.
+If you travel outside your home country frequently, having an international eSIM makes this even easier — no need to go to a store, you just activate online.

-Physical SIM cards can get damaged or become worn, which might lead to coverage or service issues.
 If resetting the SIM doesn’t work, contact your plan’s customer service to see if they recommend a new SIM and if so, how much it costs (it should be free or very low cost).

 In a “port-out” or SIM-swap scam, hackers switch an existing phone number to a SIM under their control to gain access to sensitive accounts and two-factor authentication messages.
 If you suspect this has happened, immediately contact your service provider and then secure important things like financial accounts and email.